AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 Hierarchical modules means that you have to load one module before you can load another.
 This is usually a compiler:

+**Warning: This example is not yet updated for new-Triton and won't work anymore.
+The concept still applies.**

 For example, let's load a newer version of R: